Version 0.1.0 with Copilot, Data Doctor, and sharper triage

 Your local AI coding activity at a glance.

-One screen for every signal that matters: spend, top repos, cache reuse, command issue rate, and file edits.
+One screen for every signal that matters: source filters, Start here actions, spend, top repos, cache reuse, command issue rate, and file edits.
 All grouped by Git root, all running on localhost.

 RepoSpend overview dashboard